PM Modi addresses 95th annual plenary of Indian Chamber of Commerce: Key points

 For Daily Alerts

-PM Modi addresses 95th annual plenary of Indian Chamber of Commerce: Key points
+PM Modi addresses 95th annual plenary of Indian Chamber of Commerce: Key highlights

 India

-Delhi, June 11: Prime Minister Narendra Modi said on Thursday that the country needs to be self reliant and change coronavirus pandemic into a turning point, on the occasion of the 95th annual plenary session of Indian Chamber of Commerce (ICC) via video conferencing.
+Delhi, June 11: Prime Minister Narendra Modi has on Thursday addressed at the 95th annual plenary session of Indian Chamber of Commerce (ICC) via video conferencing.

-The PM said as India is fighting against COVID-19 pandemic, there are other challenges also like flood, locusts, hailstorm, fire in oil well, small earthquakes, two cyclones that we are fighting against together.
+The PM at the address said as India is fighting against COVID-19 pandemic, there are other challenges also like floods, locusts, hailstorm, fire in oil well in Assam, small earthquakes, two cyclones that we are fighting against together.

 All Indians should learn to be self reliant says PM Modi at ICC’s 95th annual plenary session